centrual/growth_engineering_youtube_test_frontend/README.md

 If everything ready, let's start!

+Cloning the project:

 ```
 git clone https://github.com/centrual/growth_engineering_youtube_test_frontend.git
 ```

-This command can ask your credentials.
+> This command can ask your credentials.
 Please use your `Github username` as username and `personal access key` as password.

 Then you are ready to use this project!

-Wunderbar! 🎊
+Install the dependencies with:

+`npm i` or `yarn install`

+then start the project with:

+`npm run start` or `yarn start`

+If web browser isn't automatically opened then open the web browser and go to `http://localhost:3000`.

+Ta Da 🎉, wunderbar! 🎊 You can use the application now...

 ---